Hi! I’m Anne. Welcome to my kitchen!

-I live in Manhattan, in an apartment with the smallest kitchen I’ve ever had even in New York City, with Rich, who eats and washes up, and two cats, who get underfoot (because that’s the Cat Job…)
+When I started Inhabited Kitchen, I lived in Manhattan, in an apartment with the smallest kitchen I’ve ever had even in New York City, with Rich, who eats and washes up, and two cats, who get underfoot (because that’s the Cat Job…) Now, though, in January 2018, we pulled up stakes and moved to North Carolina to live with (and assist) his parents – Barbara and Don.
+So my cooking changes yet again, to feed four and accommodate their tastes – but the essentials remain the same.

 I first cooked for myself every day in a dorm, in college, so learned early to keep things simple.
 Now, I have chronic migraine (which is improving, thank you) so I absolutely must keep my cooking simple.
 At the same time, for reasons of health and budget – and taste – I do not want to rely on commercially prepared food, whether packaged or from restaurants.
 If I cook it myself, I know what I am eating, and can control both quality and cost.